-When Salesforce was born 21 years ago, co-founder Marc Benioff had a vision of profitability and philanthropy as core pillars of the company’s DNA, two ideas he believed didn’t have to be mutually exclusive.
+When Salesforce was born back in 1999, co-founder Marc Benioff had a vision of profitability and philanthropy as core pillars of the company’s DNA, two ideas he believed didn’t have to be mutually exclusive.
 That took shape as the 1-1-1 model, which dedicated 1% of the company’s equity, 1% of its product, and 1% of employees’ time back to the community.

 In setting up that model, Salesforce also co-founded Pledge 1%, a movement to create a new normal whereby social impact is integrated into the core DNA of every company.
 Pledge 1% inspires, educates, and empowers all entrepreneurs and companies to leverage their assets to be a force for good.
 And the success has been phenomenal: Since 2014, more than 10,000 companies in over 100 countries have joined the Pledge 1% movement and live their values in unique ways, generating more than $1 billion of value in volunteer hours, product, and funding.
 Some have established highly organized employee-run community outreach programs and product donation initiatives.
 Others award grants to their most engaged employees or even set up social impact funds.

 But few of those case studies have been as unique as that of PagerDuty.
 Since joining the Pledge 1% movement in 2017, the 10-year-old digital-operations management company has gone a step further.
-Last October, it established the PagerDuty.org Fund to connect remote communities to essential medical care – supporting organizations that bring medical care to everyone who needs it, in the hardest to reach places, in the moments they need it most, while also striving for vibrant and equitable communities.
+In October 2019, it established the PagerDuty.org Fund to connect remote communities to essential medical care – supporting organizations that bring medical care to everyone who needs it, in the hardest to reach places, in the moments they need it most, while also striving for vibrant and equitable communities.

 “Each year millions of individuals die from preventable diseases and health complications because they lack access to healthcare in their community,” says PagerDuty VP of Global Social Impact & Philanthropy Olivia Khalili.
 “By orchestrating action in critical moments to save lives, PagerDuty can tackle a pivotal piece of the healthcare, from remote vaccine distribution to life-saving emergency care to early warning signs of outbreaks.”